Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 When No One Is Watching: Poems by Linathi Makanda

 The poetry of Linathi Makanda is both universal and about searing personal experiences.
 I think each reader will find something here that particularly resonates for themselves.
-Often poems can each be read as stand alone experiences whether or not they are linked with others.
-This compilation cries out to be read as one poem and journey.
+Although each poem can be as stand alone, they are all linked and indeed this compilation cries out to be read as one poem and journey.

 ‘Love Rising’